By: Thomas Young

 There are many misconceptions about branding and a variety of opinions about how to define branding.
 If you ask ten people “What is branding?” you are likely to get ten different answers!
 The most basic and simple way to look at branding is to think of it as the answer to this question: What do people think about our company?
 More specifically, what do people think about when they visit your website or social media presence on the Internet?
 That’s online branding and this also translates to what they think about your company.

 Website users do not differentiate between your website presence and your offline business.
 They are one and the same for most website visitors and Internet users.
 What people think about your website is also branding for your company.
 This is also carried into your social media presence.
-This is the power behind strategic web marketing and the reason it should not be taken lightly.
+This is the power behind strategic strategic digital marketing and the reason it should not be taken lightly.

 Everything on Your Website is Branding